nagyj2/NGL/V3/grammar.md

           | '.'

 There are a multitude of supported statements.
 New to 3.0, 'read' becomes 'in', 'print' becomes 'out', the addition of 'retn', 'const', 'flag'.
-FIRST  = {var, const, in, set, del, goto, if, try, cmp, out, incl, quit, retn, flag, log}
+FIRST  = {var, const, in, set, del, goto, if, try, cmp, out, incl, quit, retn, log}
 LAST   = {retn, quit} | (EXPR) | (IDENT) | (LABEL)
 FOLLOW = (LINEEND)
 STMT    ::= 'var'   IDENT ['::'] TYPE [EXPR] // Create new variable with optional initial value